DrakeLab/willoughby-ringtail-diet/README.md

     - Ringtails will always exhibit the same dominance of diet class, regardless of location.

 ### Study design:
+*Data Collation*

-Ringtail diet studies were found through a systematic literature review and supplemented by other scholarly publications.
-Within each study, we documented identified diet items, relative abundance, study methods, sample size, and location.
-Each diet items' taxonomy was harmonized to the ITIS authority, and assigned a taxonomic rank.
+We identified ringtail diet studies through a systematic literature review, then supplemented this corpus with other scholarly publications identified though targeted repository reviews and citation diving (Supplementary Figure 1).
+For each study, we extracted identified diet items, assessed metrics, relative abundance values, study methods, sample size, and location.
+Each diet items' taxonomy was harmonized to the ITIS authority and assigned a taxonomic rank.

-We will examine how the biogeographic and anthropogenic habitat traits influence ringtail diet generalism.
-First, we will construct diet abundance-rank curves for each ringtail population and calculate sp50 value for several different taxonomic resolutions.
+*Population-level diet metric calculations*
+For each ringtail population, we constructed diet abundance-rank relationships based on reported values and metrics.
+These data were then fit to a negative exponential curve, from which we could calculate a measure of diet generalism, (sp50, see Hutchinson et al. 2021).

+*Environmental correlates*
+To assess the habitat traits that may influence ringtail diet generalism, we first assembled potential variables from several biogeographic, ecological, and anthropogenic datasets.

 ## Analysis
 We will construct a general linear model to evaluate environmental impacts on ringtail diet generalism: